-FATHER | MENTOR | CHIEF PUBLIC DEFENDER | ADJUNCT PROFESSOR
+FATHER | MENTOR | CHIEF PUBLIC DEFENDER | ADJUNCT PROFESSOR | JUDGE

 Education and Early Work

-Elliot’s commitment to helping others succeed has continued throughout his career.
-Elliot began to tutor first year law students, helping them adjust and excel law school.
-In turn, Elliot was hired as an Adjunct Professor at Duquesne University School of Law, where he teaches and mentors first year law students.
+Judge Howsie has a demonstrated commitment to helping others succeed.
+In 1998, Judge Howsie began to tutor first year law students, in order to help them adjust to the rigors of law school.
+As a result of Judge Howsie’s efforts and commitment, he was hired as an Adjunct Law Professor at Duquesne University School of Law, where he continues to teach and mentor first year law students.

 Elliot and his sons, Elliot and Evan.